Particular/docs.particular.net/servicecontrol/upgrades/supported-versions.md

 ## NServiceBus compatibility

-ServiceControl is compatible with older NServiceBus versions as long as the transport is unchanged.
-However, some of these versions might no longer be supported.
+ServiceControl is compatible with older versions of NServiceBus as long as the transport is unchanged.
+However, note that older versions of NServiceBus and the transports [are not supported](/nservicebus/upgrades/supported-versions.md).